martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/demo.md

 ![!Demo Algorithm](~/images/demo_final.gif "The desired algorithm behavior")

-For this example, we want the Amoebots to communicate using circuits and to perform simple joint movements.
+For this example, we want the Amoebots to communicate using circuits and to perform basic joint movements.
 To keep it simple, we will assume common chirality and compass alignment.
 The initial configuration of the system will be a line of particles parallel to the West-East axis.
 The idea for the algorithm is the following: